 - Evaluating and integrating first-party universal identifiers, to determine what privacy-compliant solutions are available to you.

-- Reviewing your ad tech vendor’s and partners’ compliance, to understand whether your ad tech partners are prepared to support you in the cookieless future.
+- Reviewing your ad tech vendors’ and partners’ compliance, to understand whether they are prepared to support you in the cookieless future.

 - Running a test campaign with cookieless traffic in Safari and Firefox.